mim/mim.github.io/t/cisc3620/lectures/05b-parametric.md

 ### Ant path

-{% include figure.html url="../readings/images/line.png" description="Figure 1: a line in a 2D coordinate system" classes="stretch" %}
+{% include figure.html url="../readings/images/line.png" description="" classes="stretch" %}

   * consider the picture in Figure 1.
 The coordinates of the points are:
     * A = (2,2), B = (4,3), C = (8,5)